dotBunny/GDX/.docfx/manual/features/data-tables.md

 ![Inspector](/images/manual/features/data-table/inspector.png)

-### Rows
-### Columns
+A surface-level display of information about the `DataTableBase` is made available via the inspector.
+Names of rows and columns are listed, including the type of column.

+Clicking the **Open** button will open an editing window focused on the selected `DataTableBase`.

 ### Interchange

+The DataTableBase allows for interchange between formats, export and non-destructive table data import.
+What this means in practice is that you can export an already-built table and make changes in whatever editing program a user desires.
+Those changes can then be re-imported back into Unity, maintaining existing references (an example being an object column referencing prefabs).

+> [!WARNING]
+> It is important to note that the column structure (order and types) cannot change in the imported data.
+The row identifiers will be used to match up rows, updating where appropriate, creating when necessary, and removing when no longer found.

 ### Tracker

+Table information is tracked in the editor via a reference counting mechanism.
+This information is helpful for developers to identify leaking references that were expected to be removed.
+This information is updated manually every time the inspector is drawn.
+While some table-driven events trigger a redraw, this number sometimes needs to be refreshed.
+The **Refresh** button at the top of the inspector will update the numbers.

 ## Table Window

 ![Table Window](/images/manual/features/data-table/window.png)

 Bringing a spreadsheet-like editing experience to DataTables, this window allows for a designer or developer to quickly work on the structure or data of a DataTable in a familiar and expected experience.
-A unique-to-asset window will appear by double-clicking a DataTable asset or clicking the **Open Table** button while inspecting it.
+A unique-to-asset window will appear by double-clicking a DataTable asset or clicking the **Open** button while inspecting it.

 ### Table Menu

+The first item in the menu bar covers table-specific operations and includes some of the functionality found in the individual inspectors (interchange operations, for example).

 #### Write To Disk

 A DataTable is backed by a ScriptableObject; changes reside in memory until they are committed to disk by saving the project and/or asset.
 This option will execute a `SaveAssetIfDirty` on the backing object writing the contents to disk.

-> [!NOTE]
+> [!TIP]
 > This option will only be available when changes are detected to the currently opened DataTable.

-#### Export To CSV
-#### Import From CSV
 #### Settings

+`DataTableBase`s have settings which outline the behaviour of the table as well as some nice-to-have features.
+The **Display Name** is a user-friendly name shown throughout the editor for this table.

+> The undo functionality is disabled by default, as it can be rather costly to execute across large datasets and is only available in Unity 2022.2 and newer.

 ### Columns Menu
 #### Add